junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "You're just thinking about him," Missouri eases into the room, leading him in.
 "In fact, I think that is all that you can think about.
 Am I right?"

-Dean swallows, lowering his eyes to the floor, letting his foot lead himself through the place automatically.
+Dean swallows, lowering his eyes to the floor, letting his feet lead himself through the place automatically.
 "Yeah, uh, yeah, he's the reason why I...
 Sorry I didn't visit earlier."

 Missouri puts a cup of coffee in front of him, didn't ask if he wants tea or anything.
-Dean takes it appreciatedly.
+Dean takes it, appreciated.

-"Eight years isn't short time, but I understand."
+"Eight years ain't short time, but I understand."
 She says, sitting on the couch at the opposite side across the small coffee table.
-"Your father sit at that very spot right after that fire, and I told him what he needed to know.
+"Your father sat at that very spot right after that fire, and I told him what he needed to know.
 How can I help you, Dean?"

 Dean's mind wavers for a second by that, old memories of his Dad and Mom and the haunted old house flood back in, but he gives a long exhale and pushes them down.
 "Cas is not dead," he says, defensive.
 Not like Mom.
 And he's not his Dad.
 "I just need some help to bring him back, that's all."